suusan2go/protoeasy-go/README.md

 in a sub-directory `proto` in `github.com/alice/helloworld`, we would have done `protoeasy --go --grpc --grpc_gateway --go-import-path github.com/alice/helloworld/proto proto`
 * We have the modifiers for a bunch of other files, but specifically `Mgoogle/api/annotations.proto=github.com/gengo/grpc-gateway/third_party/googleapis/google/api,Mgoogle/protobuf/empty.proto=go.pedge.io/google-protobuf`.
 More on this later.
 * The directive `--grpc-gateway_out` created a `bar/bar.pb.gw.go` file for us, for grpc-gateway.
 You should really check grpc-gateway out :)

+Other Go flags:

+* `--go-protoc-plugin=`: specifiy a plugin other than `protoc-gen-go`.
+This is useful for gogo.
+* `--go-modifier`: specify an additional modifier of the form `Mfile=package`.
+* `--go-no-default-modifiers`: do not use the default modifiers for google/protobuf and googleapis.

 #### Automatically Imported Packages